ggfincke/loom/docs/testing-infrastructure.md

 - `@pytest.mark.integration` - Integration tests that test component interaction
 - `@pytest.mark.e2e` - End-to-end tests that test full workflows
 - `@pytest.mark.slow` - Tests that take longer to run (can be skipped)
+- `@pytest.mark.enable_socket` - Opt-in to real network access for a test

 ### Configuration Files